 A Nonprofit Corporation A nonprofit corporation is a legal entity and is typically run to further some sort of ideal or goal, rather than in the interests of profit.
 Many nonprofits serve the public interest, but some do engage in private sector activities.
-If your nonprofit organization is or plans to fundraise from the public, it may also be required to register with the Charities Program The Charitable Solicitations Program registers individuals, organizations, and commercial fundraisers that solicit charitable donations from the general public.
-Both the benefiting charities as well as independent, for profit entities soliciting funds must, in most cases, register annually.
+If your nonprofit organization is or plans to fundraise from the public, it may also be required to register with the Charities Program of the Washington of